Imtiyaj5791/DevOps-Journey/Important/k8slatest.md

 ## Q23.
 What is a ConfigMap and how is it used?

+ConfigMap is used to store non-sensitive configuration data, such as application settings, environment variables, or application paths.
+We can then integrate the ConfigMap with the Deployment YAML and inject the values into the Pod as environment variables or mount them as configuration files.
+One important point: Kubernetes Secrets are not automatically strongly encrypted just because they are Secrets; by default, their values are base64-encoded

 ## Q24.
 What is a Secret and how is it used?

+Secret is used to store sensitive data such as database passwords, API keys, or tokens.
+We can integrate the Secret with the Deployment YAML and inject the values into the Pod as environment variables or mount them as files.”

 ## Q25.
 Explain PV, PVC and StorageClass.

+PersistentVolume (PV) is a storage resource in Kubernetes, and PersistentVolumeClaim (PVC) is a request to claim storage from a PV.
+StorageClass defines how storage is dynamically provisioned, for example using AWS EBS, NFS, or local storage depending on the environment.
+If a PVC is stuck in Pending, I would check whether a suitable PV is available, storage capacity, access permissions, and StorageClass or provisioner issues.
+For a Multi-Attach error, I would check whether the volume is already attached to another node and verify the Pod and PV status using kubectl describe.

 ## Q26.
 What is HPA and how does it work?

+HPA stands for Horizontal Pod Autoscaler.
+It automatically scales the number of Pods based on resource utilization such as CPU or memory.
+For example, if we set the target CPU utilization to 70% and the utilization goes above the target, HPA increases the number of Pods up to the configured maxReplicas.
+When the load decreases, it scales the Pods down, but not below the configured minReplicas.

 ## Q27.
 A Deployment is created successfully, but Pods are not becoming Ready.
 How will you troubleshoot it?

+“First, I will check the Pod status using kubectl get pods.
+Then I will use kubectl describe pod and check the Events section.
+I will also check the Pod logs and previous logs if required.
+Depending on the error, I will check readiness probe, container/application health, service or configuration issues, resource limits, node selector or affinity, and taints and tolerations.
+Based on the root cause, I will fix the issue or coordinate with the respective team.”

 ## Q28सेट ई में एक स्टोरेज ट्रबलशूटिंग का सवाल ऐड करना होगा।